Riemannian Newton optimization methods for the symmetric tensor approximation problem: Introduction

 \section{Introduction}

-A symmetric tensor $T$ of order $d$ and dimension $n$ in $\T^d(\C^n)=\C^{n}\otimes\cdots\otimes\C^{n}:= \T_{n}^{d}$, is a special case of tensors, where its entries do not change under any permutation of its $d$ indices.
-We denote their set $\S^d(\C^n):=\ts$.
-The symmetric tensor decomposition problem consists in decomposing a symmetric tensor $T \in \ts$ into linear combination of symmetric tensors of rank one i.e.
+A symmetric tensor $T$ of order $d$ and dimension $n$ in $\T^d(\C^n)=\C^{n}\otimes\cdots\otimes\C^{n}= \T_{n}^{d}$ is a special case of tensors, where its entries do not change under any permutation of its $d$ indices.
+We denote their set by $\S^d(\C^n)=\ts$.
+The symmetric tensor decomposition problem consists of decomposing a symmetric tensor $T \in \ts$ into a linear combination of symmetric tensors of rank one i.e.

+For a multilinear tensor, its minimal decomposition as a sum of tensor products of vectors is called the Canonical Polyadic Decomposition \cite{doi:10.1002/sapm192761164}.
 We have a correspondence between $\ts$ and the set of homogeneous polynomials of degree $d$ in $n$ variables denoted $\C[x_1,\dots,x_n]_d=:\C[\x]_d$.
-Using this correspondence, \cref{e1} is equivalent to express the homogeneous polynomial $P$ associated to $T$ as a sum of powers of linear forms, which is by definition the classical Waring decomposition i.e.
+Using this correspondence, (\ref{e1}) is equivalent to express the homogeneous polynomial $\bm p$ associated to $T$ as a sum of powers of linear forms, which is by definition the classical Waring decomposition i.e.